geoserver/geoserver/doc/en/user/source/installation/war.rst

 Installation
 ------------

 #.
 Make sure you have a Java Runtime Environment (JRE) installed on your system.
-GeoServer requires a **Java 7** environment.
+The minimum Java version to run GeoServer is  **Java 7**.
 The Oracle JRE is preferred, but OpenJDK has been known to work adequately.
 You can `download JRE 7 from Oracle <http://www.oracle.com/technetwork/java/javase/downloads/>`_.

    .. note:: Java 8 is not currently supported.